Claims Management Challenges in the “Modularized” Project Execution Environment

 5. CONCLUSION

-As evolving modular design optimizes layout and moves toward plug and play fabrication, overlooked modular project execution issues have increased fragmentation of the claims management function, and fragmentation of the data that claims managers rely on to identify and resolve disputes.
+As evolving modular construction design optimizes layout and moves toward plug and play fabrication, overlooked modular project execution issues have increased fragmentation of the project claim management function and fragmentation of the data that claims managers rely on to identify and resolve disputes.
 In the resulting paradox,12 even as construction risk directly related to module fabrication has decreased, systemic delivery risk specific to offshored modular fabrication may have increased.
 Mitigating the risk associated with modular construction offshoring will require a project-wide analytics transformation and a reassessment of the role and responsibility of project claims managers during the early stages of project definition and implementation.

 Claims management in the context of modular construction increasingly relies on access to information maintained by a wider, more fragmented group of stakeholders, under varying legal jurisdictions and related through a complex maze of contracts that rarely impose consistent standards for data management.
 The claims management function is often situated in an organizational silo that undermines its ability to identify and assess concurrent delays occurring across offshored modular construction projects and related supply chain.
 When concurrent delays are identified and isolated, the absence of properly modeled and collected progress/construction data undermines claims analysis efforts.
 Where required project data has not simply been lost, it is often not legally accessible.